 - Source: National Center for Education Statistics (NCES), MI Dept. of Education

 Universal Academy ranks among the top 20% of public schools in Michigan for:

 Percent Eligible For Free Lunch

-Universal Academy's student population of 692 students has stayed relatively flat over five school years.
+Universal Academy's student population of 678 students has declined by 5% over five school years.